GabriellaGloria/OpticalFlow/README.md

-# vehicle_speed_estimation
+# Velocity Estimator
-Vehicle speed estimation using the mono camera(CCTV)

-Get the vehicle speed estimation using Lucas-Kanade tracker.
+Get speed estimation with Lucas-Kanade tracker.

 # How to use this code
 1. If you have an input video,